CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Transpose Enable

-Parameter Display Values Comment
+Parameter Display values Comment

-Transpose Enable "Trnspose" On / Off (default=Off) determines, whether incoming MIDI note data transpose the notes generated by CV2MIDI.
+Transpose Enable "Trnspose" On / Off (default=Off) determines, whether incoming MIDI note data will transpose the notes generated by CV2MIDI.
 If transpose is on the MIDI NoteThru will be switched off automatically

 Transpose Center Note

-Parameter Display Values Comment
+Parameter Display values Comment

 Transpose Middle Note "TransMid" 0-127 (default=60) Determines the MIDI note number that is recognized as "no transpose".